nlovell/laravel_qna_platform/README.md

 for [cookie encryption](https://tighten.co/blog/app-key-and-you/) and that's kind of important for _actual projects_.
 Honestly, I forgot that I uploaded my app key until it was too late.

-TODO: Remove keys in the final version.
-Nuke Mailtrap account.
+[//]: # (TODO: Remove keys in the final version.
+Nuke Mailtrap account.)

 ## How to Run

-TODO: I'll flesh this out when I've actually finished the project.
+[//]: # (TODO: I'll flesh this out when I've actually finished the project.)

 ## Project Notes

 This project was developed in JetBrains PHPStorm, in Windows 10.
-The guide assumes as such.
-The webserver is run with `php artisan serve`
+This """guide""" assumes as such.
+The webserver is run with `php artisan serve`.

 ### Software Requirements:

-TODO: Ensure this section is accurate when I'm done
+[//]: # (TODO: Ensure this section is accurate when I'm done)

 - JetBrains PHPStorm
 - XAMPP
 - PHP 7.4.14
 - Composer
 - NodeJS
+- WebPack

 The MySQL installation needs the following properties: